swamiswami03/file-sorter/README.md

 # file-sorter
-a small fast file sorter build in python
+a small, fast file sorter built in python

 ## install python
 make sure you have python installed to run this script